sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Resync'd with upstream.
+Must figure how to automate that.

 - When testing resumption, I had to run ``testclient.sh`` without ``-d`` to get a session ticket - seems like we're exiting too soon or something if we omit the ``-d`` (which seems counterintuitive).
 That seems true both against CF and